fchouteau/isae-practical-gcp/2-docker/README.md

 ## 2. Hello World Dockerfile

+You can use play with docker https://labs.play-with-docker.com or google cloud shell (both have file editors)

 Source: https://github.com/docker-for-data-science/docker-for-data-science-tutorial/tree/master/exercises

+Cloud Shell is easier to use and will be used later

-You can use https://labs.play-with-docker.com or google cloud shell (both have file editors) This set of exercises will help you get familiar with Dockerfiles.
+This set of exercises will help you get familiar with Dockerfiles.

 > A [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) is a file that contains commands that are used to build a Docker image.
 We can write a `Dockerfile` to create custom images that contain only the things we want.